 Barry Volpert co-founded Crestview in 2004.
 He serves as CEO and is also a partner and chairman of the Investment Committee.

-Barry Volpert co-founded Crestview in 2004 and is a partner and the CEO as well as chairman of the Investment Committee.
+Barry Volpert co-founded Crestview in 2004 and is a partner and the CEO, as well as the chairman of the Investment Committee.
 He specializes in complex and contrarian investment themes arising out of major dislocations or restructurings.
 Barry retired as a partner of Goldman Sachs in 2003, where he spent 18 years as a co-founder and ultimately co-COO of the global private equity business.
-Among his responsibilities at Goldman Sachs, Barry led the international private equity business while based in London for six years and founded the mezzanine fund business.
-Barry is currently a director of CORE Media Group, Oxbow Carbon and Venerable Holdings and was previously a director of Key Safety Systems, Lancashire and ValueOptions.
-He also serves as a member of the Dean’s Advisory Board at Harvard Law School, the Board of Overseers for the Hoover Institution at Stanford University and the Robert F. Kennedy Human Rights board of directors and an elected council member of the Sagaponack Village Erosion Control District.
+Among his responsibilities at Goldman Sachs, Barry led the international private equity business while based in London for six years and founded the private credit business.
+Barry is currently a director of Venerable Holdings and WOW!, and was previously a director of Industrial Media, Key Safety Systems, Lancashire Holdings, Oxbow Carbon and ValueOptions.
+He also serves as a member of the Dean’s Advisory Board at Harvard Law School, the Board of Overseers for the Hoover Institution at Stanford University and the Robert F. Kennedy Human Rights Board of Directors, as well as an elected council member of the Sagaponack Village Erosion Control District.
 Barry received a J.D., magna cum laude, from Harvard Law School, where he was an editor of the Law Review.
 He received an M.B.A., with high distinction, from Harvard Business School, where he was a Baker Scholar.
 Barry received an A.B., summa cum laude, from Amherst College, where he was elected to Phi Beta Kappa.
 After graduating from Amherst, he was a Luce Scholar in Singapore working for the Straits Times.

 Prior to its acquisition by Time Warner Cable in February 2012, Insight was the ninth largest cable operator in the United States with a focus on Kentucky, Indiana and Ohio.
 It offered a full suite of products to both residential and commercial customers.